dave-honig/Boardgames_Excel_Project/README.md

 ## Dataset Review
 1. 20,345 rows were imported into an Excel Table named "All_Games".
-2. The unique ID will be used as a primary key as there are 11 different games called "Robin Hood."
+2. Unique ID will be used as a primary key.
 3. The formula `=COUNTBLANK(All_Games[ID])` found 15 missing IDs.

 ### Updating missing IDs